sametsazak/mergen/README.md

 ## SwiftUI App

 The GUI option — point and click, no Terminal needed.
-Full feature parity with the CLI.
+Covers the same 85 checks as the CLI with a visual interface, Fix All sheet, and in-app audit log viewer.

 ### Features